HI everyone! This post is a transcript of a talk organized by SFU’s Institute for the Humanities Friday Oct 13.

 It’s now read in 189 countries and has crossed a million views, and the blog has now taken on a life of its own, and this response has raised incredible questions.
 Just so people know what they’re looking at, this is the wordpress map.
-WordPress likes to inform you that countries in yellow are ones that have read the blog, and countries in white are the ones that haven’t visited the blog.
-I always find that entertaining.
-It’s still kind of hard to believe and absurd, I find it hilarious.
+WordPress likes to inform you that “countries in yellow are ones that have visited your blog!” – and countries in white are the ones that haven’t visited the blog.
+I always find this map entertaining.
+It’s still kind of hard to believe and absurd.

 (next: news clippings again).

 The writing from that blog is now being used in university classrooms and counselling centres throughout Canada and the US, Europe and Australia.
-It’s cropped up in anarchist reading groups in squats in Spain, pop up infoshops in Ireland, a women’s organization in Brazil, an article about gender norms in Nigeria, it even cropped up in an academic Call for Papers in Canada.
+It’s cropped up in anarchist reading groups in squats in Spain, pop up infoshops in Ireland, a women’s organization in Brazil, an article about gender norms in Nigeria, a radio talk show in Mexico, it even cropped up in an academic Call for Papers in Canada.
 It circulates in ways that are fascinating.
 And the resonance that it has generated suggests that this concept touched a chord.

 (slides: brief excerpts from the blog)

 (move through next slides slowly as you speak)